Top 8 Software for Laser Cutting

 Solid Edge 2D

 Last but not least, Solid Edge 2D, developed by Siemens.
-Again, a very versatile software, you can also get a free version easily (you just need to sign up and answer a survey).
+Once again, a very versatile software that will be a great laser cutting software.
+You can also get a free version easily (you just need to sign up and answer a survey).
 All the tools are available to make the first plans of your product, then modify them in order to make them realizable.

 You will need to export your file into a DXF format, after selecting the faces you want to export.
 Again, go through Illustrator or Inkscape to finalize the design for laser cutting.